SparseMM: Head Sparsity Emerges from Visual Concept Responses in MLLMs

 \cb[1]{ #1} \cred[1]{ #1}

 \paragrapha{Visualization of Visual Heads. } To gain a more intuitive understanding of how visual heads process and interpret visual information, we conducted a visualization analysis of visual heads and non-visual heads on LLaVA-NeXT-Vicuna-7B.
-As illustrated in Fig.~\ref{fig:visual}, our observations indicate that non-visual heads often either neglect the image entirely (as seen in layer 15, head 16) or allocate a disproportionate amount of attention to visually insignificant regions (for example, layer 0, head 30).
+As illustrated in Fig.~\ref{fig:visual}, our observations indicate that non-visual heads often either neglect the image entirely or allocate a disproportionate amount of attention to visually insignificant regions.
 In contrast, visual heads accurately pinpoint regions of interest, allocating a substantial proportion of attention to these critical areas.
-This precise focus explains why visual heads are particularly effective in capturing and encoding visual concepts.
-Moreover, these visualization results underscore the functional disparity between visual and non-visual heads and highlight the importance of dedicated visual attention mechanisms in enhancing the overall perceptual capabilities of multi-modal models.